How much do dental bridges cost?

 • Implant-supported: Instead of crowns or metal wings, implant-supported bridges are held in place by dental implants.
 These types of bridges are typically used to replace several missing teeth and are the strongest and most durable option.

-Explore dental plans that will make you smile
+Explore dental plans that are easy to smile about

-Humana’s dental plans are budget-friendly, and some offer no waiting period.
+Humana’s dental plans are budget-friendly and some offer no waiting period.
 Shop plans and prices in your area today!

 How much does a dental bridge cost?